 At Closing, the Company entered into the Contingent Value Rights Agreement by and among, the Company, Sponsor, HighPeak I, HighPeak II and Continental Stock Transfer & Trust Company, in its capacity as Rights Agent.
-The CVR Agreement provides for, among other things, the CVRs, which represent contractual rights to receive a contingent payment (in the form of additional shares of common stock, or as otherwise specified in the CVR Agreement) in certain circumstances that were issued to the holders of shares of Class A common stock that participated in the business combination and certain qualified institutional buyers and accredited investors, including certain affiliates and officers of the Company, that purchased forward purchase units of the Company pursuant to the Forward Purchase Agreement.
-Pursuant to the CVR Agreement, holders of CVRs in whose name a CVR is registered in the CVR registrar maintained by the Rights Agent at any date of determination are provided with a significant valuation protection through the opportunity to obtain additional contingent consideration in the form of additional shares of common stock if the trading price of HighPeak Energy's common stock is below the price that would provide the holders of CVRs with the Preferred Returns (based on a \$10.00 per share price at the closing of the business combination), either at (i) the date to be specified by the CVR Sponsors, which may be any date occurring during the period beginning on (and including) August 21, 2022 and ending on (and including) February 21, 2023, or (ii) in certain circumstances, the occurrence of certain change of control events with respect to the Company's business, including certain mergers, consolidation and asset sales.
-If any additional shares of common stock are issued to Qualifying CVR Holders pursuant to the CVR Agreement, then HighPeak I, HighPeak II and Sponsor will collectively forfeit an equivalent number of shares they own that are currently in escrow to the Company for cancellation.
+The CVR Agreement provides for, among other things, the CVRs, which represent contractual rights to receive a contingent payment (in the form of additional shares of common stock, or as otherwise specified in the CVR Agreement) in certain circumstances that were issued to the holders of shares of Class A Common Stock that participated in the HighPeak business combination and certain qualified institutional buyers and accredited investors, including certain affiliates and officers of the Company, that purchased forward purchase units of the Company pursuant to the Forward Purchase Agreement Amendment.
+Pursuant to the CVR Agreement, holders of CVRs in whose name a CVR is registered in the CVR registrar maintained by the Rights Agent at any date of determination are provided with a significant valuation protection through the opportunity to obtain additional contingent consideration in the form of additional shares of common stock if the trading price of HighPeak Energy's common stock is below the price that would provide the holders of CVRs with a 10% preferred simple annual return (based on a \$10.00 per share price at the closing of the HighPeak business combination), subject to a floor downside per-share price of \$4.00, either at (i) the date to be specified by the CVR Sponsors, which may be any date occurring during the period beginning on (and including) August 21, 2022 and ending on (and including) February 21, 2023, or (ii) in certain circumstances, the occurrence of certain change of control events with respect to the Company's business, including certain mergers, consolidation and asset sales.
+If any additional shares of common stock are issued to Qualifying CVR Holders pursuant to the CVR Agreement, the CVR Sponsors will collectively forfeit an equivalent number of shares they own that are currently in escrow to the Company for cancellation.
 The Preferred Returns could entitle a Qualifying CVR Holder to receive up to 2.125 shares of HighPeak Energy common stock per CVR.
-By way of example, if the CVR Maturity Date were set at the second anniversary of the Closing, the price of HighPeak Energy's common stock was \$12.00 or higher on such CVR Maturity Date and the Qualifying CVR Holders collectively held 10,209,300 CVRs at such CVR Maturity Date, HighPeak Energy would not issue any additional shares of HighPeak Energy common stock to such Qualifying CVR Holders.
-However, if the CVR Maturity Date were set at the date that is thirty months following the Closing, the price of HighPeak Energy's common stock were \$4.00 or lower on such CVR Maturity Date and the Qualifying CVR Holders collectively held 10,209,300 CVRs at such CVR Maturity Date, HighPeak Energy would issue an additional 21,694,763 shares of HighPeak Energy common stock (or 2.125 shares of HighPeak Energy common stock per CVR, representing an aggregate value at the downside price of \$4.00 per share of up to \$127.5 million (i.e., in an amount sufficient to provide the Preferred Returns with respect to 10,209,300 CVRs)), collectively, to such Qualifying CVR Holders and HighPeak I, HighPeak II and Sponsor would collectively forfeit an equivalent number of shares to HighPeak Energy for cancellation.
-HighPeak I, HighPeak II and Sponsor have collectively placed a number of shares of HighPeak Energy common stock in escrow equal to the maximum number of additional shares of HighPeak Energy common stock issuable pursuant to the Contingent Value Rights Agreement, which Escrowed Shares will be released either to HighPeak Energy for cancellation in connection with the satisfaction of any Preferred Returns or back to HighPeak I, HighPeak II and Sponsor, collectively, as applicable, following the CVR Maturity Date.
-For more information about the Contingent Value Rights Agreement, see the section entitled "Certain Relationships and Related Party Transactions-Contingent Value Rights Agreement."
-The full text of the Contingent Value Rights Agreement is attached to this registration statement of which this prospectus forms a part as Exhibit 10.1 (incorporated by reference to Exhibit 10.1 to the Company's Current Report on Form 8-K (File No. 001-39464) filed with the SEC on August 27, 2020).
+Following the Closing, the CVR Sponsors collectively placed the shares in escrow, which equaled the maximum number of additional shares of common stock issuable pursuant to the CVR Agreement, which such shares will be released either to the Company for cancellation in connection with the satisfaction of any Preferred Returns or back to the CVR Sponsors, collectively, as applicable, following the maturity date under the CVR Agreement.